PamNawi/BlueAgate/content/Projects/Game Development Projects/Oneira/The Village - Old Version + New Version.md

 ![[ScreenShot00026.png]]

 Did you noticed that the art team is already testing and substituting some of the mushrooms?
 The smaller and yellow ones were made by me just to test the composition, while the bigger purple ones are already finalized.
+I will be updating this page with some frequency while I built this area.